Reaching Tin River: Plot summary

+This of course creates a substantial tension, because Belle realises at the same time that it is not possible.

+As her own main character in the narration, Belle portrays herself as wavering on being "quick-witted, strong willed, rebellious and ambitious ... tell[ing] an ironic story of her childhood and her obsession with [the] dead man."

+Summarising for Text Publishing's 2018 re-edition of the novel, Jennifer Down states that Belle, while occupied conducting archival research for her library work, discovered the colonial character of Gaden Lockyer (a fictional pioneer, apparently invented by Astley), due to his one-time location in Jericho Flats (a town with relevance to her childhood).
+Down observes that, after becoming obsessed, "Belle’s quest for Lockyer is her way of coming to terms with the past—her mother, ‘a drummer in her own all-women’s group’; her absent American father; and her ineffectual husband, Seb."
+In her review of the novel in Kill Your Darlings, Down perceives readers as "captive bystanders" to Belle's "inward-focused, often questionably reliable, [and] occasionally scattered" personality and journey, in a novel that encapsulates several expertly conjured characters, that are "all ... flawed and deeply human".

+The settings of the novel's events allow Astley to incorporate social commentary about phases of Australian history, much as she does in her preceding novel It's Raining in Mango.
+This is particularly the case with regard to the change in women's accepted roles, ranging from the colonial context to the contemporary modern and post-modern culture of the 1980s.

 Author's notes

 Commenting on a scene in the book where Belle visits a country boarding house where Lockyer stayed, Astley stated: "About two or three years ago when I was passing an old seaside boarding house, the sort of place I've stayed at in country towns over and over again," she said, "and I thought I'd like to walk into that awful looking boarding house.
 If there was no-one around I'd sit there and wait.
 If anyone asked I'd say I was waiting for X, you know.
 If they hadn't sent for the police by evening I'd still be sitting there and saying I'm waiting for X. Eventually some absolutely ghastly person would come down the stairs and say, "I'm X." And then I thought, "This is wrong.
 It sounds like a thriller, you know, not my scene," but that's what started it off."